• STUDENTS

 • Post materials on any walls, windows, doors, sidewalks, trees, light poles, etc., or on any other college equipment except in designated posting areas.

-• Conduct speech that includes inflammatory words, which are those words that by their very utterance tend to incite an immediate breach of peace.
+• Conduct speech that includes antisemitic remarks, inflammatory language, which are those words that by their very utterance tend to incite an immediate breach of peace.

 • Engage in any other speech or action that is not allowed by law.